OpenNebula/website/content/product/integration_references/edge_provider_driver_development/creating_driver.md

 ### Jinja2 templates

-Each file inside the `templates/` directory that uses Jinja2 syntax and includes the necessary metadata block (commented YAML at the top) is treated by OneForm as a separate provision template:
+Each file inside the `templates/` directory that uses Jinja2 syntax and includes the necessary metadata block (commented YAML at the top) is treated by OneForm as a separate deployment configuration type:

 ```yaml
 {#